 There is plenty of fishing in the Alyth area from stocked lochs for trout fishing at Ledyatt and Butterstone to river fishing for trout and salmon on the Rivers Ericht, Isla and Tay.

-Alyth is surrounded by some of Scotland’s premier cycling country and you can be certain that very soon after you leave Camlann’s front door you will be off the beaten track and enjoying the freedom of the great Scottish outdoors.
+The Cateran Ecomuseum has 14 pre-designed cycling routes to suit all ages and abilities from the stunning Monega Pass to the gentler road bike rambles across Strathmore.
 We even have our own bike park in Alyth which opened in June 2014 which consists of a pump track, a small skills loop and a section of blue grade trail.

-Glenshee Ski Centre offers the UK’s most extensive skiing and snowboarding facilities with 22 lifts and 36 runs and an amazing diversity of natural terrain for all standards of skiers and snowboarders.
-Over the winter of 2013/14 there was more snow than there was at the Olympics!
+Glenshee Ski & Snowboard Centre offers the UK’s most extensive skiing and snowboarding facilities with 22 lifts and 36 runs and an amazing diversity of natural terrain for all standards of skiers and snowboarders.

 There’s not shortage of wildlife experiences around Alyth.
-For bird watchers, the Loch of the Lowes, haunt of Ospreys is nearby and the Montrose Basin reserve about fourty minutes drive.
-The Den Of Alyth is home to red squirrels and beavers have built dams right along the Cateran Trail where it runs through the Bamff Estate just up the road.
+For bird watchers, the Loch of the Lowes, haunt of Ospreys is nearby and the Montrose Basin reserve about forty minutes drive.
+The Den Of Alyth is home to red squirrels and beavers can bee seen at one of Scotland’s newest rewilding projects, Bamff Wildland, just outside the town.
 We also have our own local micro business specialising in guided wildlife walks and tours throughout Perthshire, Perthshire Wildlife who will collect you from your accommodation and escort you to the top wildlife spots of the area.